-This article provides a brief overview of the Holding Tank Heat Pad Switches and Indicator Lights.
-Coaches produced and equipped (after June 2015) with optional holding tank heating pads are GFCI-protected and incorporate an indicator light to the switch panel to signify that 120 volt electricity is being supplied to the heating pads.
+Coaches produced (after January 2015) may be equipped with optional holding tank heating pads that are GFCIprotected and incorporate an indicator light to the switch panel to signify that 120-volt electricity is being supplied to the heating pads.
 If the indicator switch does not illuminate when you turn it on, check the GFCI outlet located in the basement compartment (the location will vary based on coach floorplan and tank placement).